A graph convolutional autoencoder approach to model order reduction for parametrized PDEs: Numerical results

 \subsection{Comparison with linear and nonlinear approaches}

-In this section, we compare the performance of GCA-ROM with standard linear techniques, such as POD, and the original nonlinear DL-ROM architecture.
-Rather than focusing on the best case scenario, we detail the key features and main drawbacks of these approaches, considering the three scalar benchmarks previously discussed.
+{In this section, we compare the performance of GCA-ROM with standard linear techniques based on POD, and the original nonlinear DL-ROM architecture.} Rather than focusing on the best case scenario, we detail the key features and main drawbacks of these approaches, considering the three scalar benchmarks previously discussed.
 As metrics, we do not only consider the mean relative error over the testing dataset $\Xi_\text{te}$, but also the offline and online timings, as well as the dimension of the optimization problem.

-In Table \ref{table:comparison_error}, we report the accuracy of the different methodologies when trained on the same set of snapshots $\Xi_\text{tr}$ (always constructed with $r_\text{t} = 30\%$).
-To have a fair comparison, i.e.\ based on the same amount of information, we considered the GCA-ROM architecture without down-sampling.
+{ In Table \ref{table:comparison_error}, we report the accuracy over $\Xi_\text{te}$ of the different methodologies when trained on the same set of snapshots $\Xi_\text{tr}$ with $r_\text{t} = 30\%$.
+To have a fair comparison, i.e.\ based on the same amount of information, we considered the GCA-ROM architecture without down-sampling, and we fixed the reduced/latent dimension to $n = 15$ for all benchmarks and methodologies.

-As expected, POD is superior in terms of approximation accuracy as compared to ML-based techniques (at least for large enough values of $n$) when dealing with easily reducible problems, such as Poisson or Graetz.
+In particular, we consider the projection error in the POD space, denoted with (POD), the standard POD-Galerkin approach (POD-G), DL-ROM and GCA-ROM.
+As expected, when considering a large enough latent dimension, thanks to the exponential decay of the reduced error, projecting in the POD space gives the best results in terms of approximation accuracy.
+POD-G still produces better performance as compared to ML-based techniques (at least for large enough values of $n$) when dealing with easily reducible problems, such as Poisson or Graetz.

-On the contrary, nonlinear techniques show greater capabilities when dealing with advection-dominated phenomena, which are characterized by a slow Kolmogorov $n$-width.
-In all cases, GCA-ROM provided better results than its CNN-based counterpart, even beating the POD approach with 25 modes for the Advection test case.
+On the contrary, nonlinear techniques show greater capabilities when dealing with advection-dominated phenomena, which are characterized by a slow Kolmogorov $n$-width decay.
+In all cases, GCA-ROM provided better results than its CNN-based counterpart, even beating the POD-G approach for the Advection test case.
 This confirms that augmenting the learning procedure with geometrical biases helps the optimization step.

+Other non-intrusive POD-based approaches, such as POD-NN or PODI, have been investigated, but the low-data regime we are interested in is a well-known issue for these methodologies.
+Indeed, both non-intrusive regression and interpolation approaches usually require a large training dataset, without which the learning capabilities are compromised, and the model is unable to generalize.}